Skip to content

 Physical and Chemical Marvels: Unveiling Sapphire's Secrets

 Generally speaking, the birthstone colour for September is a rich, vibrant blue.
-In fact, the name “sapphire” comes from “sappheiros,” a Greek word that means “blue stone.”
+The name “sapphire” comes from “sappheiros,” a Greek word that means “blue stone.”

 fancy sapphires